Juliop1980/deep-encode/README.md

 ## Run
 ### Build and Train the model
 Python:
-The script model-new.py builds the GBDT model and predicts the VMAF values.
+The script model-new.py builds the GBDT model and predicts the VMAF values in predicted_vmaf.csv".

 to run this script (this can take some minutes):
 `python model-new.py`